-In response to the growing global importance of Brazil in economic and political spheres, the University of Wisconsin-Madison’s International Division and the Latin American, Caribbean, and Iberian Studies (LACIS) Program have begun an interdisciplinary initiative aimed at producing collaborative research, teaching and outreach projects focused on Brazil.
+In response to the growing global importance of Brazil in economic and political spheres, the University of Wisconsin-Madison’s International Division and the Latin American, Caribbean, and Iberian Studies (LACIS) Program developed an interdisciplinary initiative aimed at producing collaborative research, teaching and outreach projects focused on Brazil.

-The overarching goal of the Brazil Initiative is to bring faculty and alumni together with private donors, businesses and state agencies to help Wisconsin better understand and engage with Brazil as an emerging global economy.
-The Brazil Initiative will also work to expand UW-Madison’s Study Abroad Programs in Brazil.
-This initiative builds on Wisconsin’s long-standing involvement with Brazil.
-Portuguese language instruction at UW-Madison goes back almost 70 years and the Summer Intensive Portuguese Institute, supported by the U.S. Department of Education’s Title VI program, has been offered since 1985.
+The overarching goal of the Brazil Initiative was to bring faculty and alumni together with private donors, businesses and state agencies to help Wisconsin better understand and engage with Brazil as an emerging global economy.
+The Brazil Initiative also worked to expand UW-Madison’s Study Abroad Programs in Brazil.
+This initiative built on Wisconsin’s long-standing involvement with Brazil: Portuguese language instruction at UW-Madison goes back almost 70 years and the Summer Intensive Portuguese Institute, supported by the U.S. Department of Education’s Title VI program, has been offered since 1985.

 Brazil is a country that stands out for its growing economy.
 Learning Portuguese, knowing the nation and training academically in this beautiful country will provide a differential value to your professional career.

 Search for information about previous programming organized and sponsored by the Brazil Initiative, as well as general Brazil-focused programming.